 |In these last days||To us||By his Son|

-In the past, under the old covenant, God used the prophets to speak to our ancestors.
+In the past, under the old covenant, God used prophets to speak to our ancestors.
 We have the revelation of the prophets in what we call the Old Testament.
 The prophet’s revelation was good, but it was incomplete.
 What God was doing could not be fully understood until after Jesus had come.

 In contrast to the revelation of the past, now, in these last days, we have a fuller revelation.
 We are in the last days spoken of by the prophets.
-And God has spoken to us by his Son.
+And God has spoken to us through his Son.
 He has spoken to us through what he did, especially his death and resurrection, and through what he taught.

 These Last Days